 Caladesi is a great side trip if you visit Clearwater Beach.

-Pros – remote, on island with nature trails, fun ferry ride to get there, can get away from crowd, picture taking opportunities
+Pros – remote, on the island with nature trails, a fun ferry ride to get there, can get away from the crowd, picture-taking opportunities abound.

-Cons – not easy to travel to, few services on island, not a place to be in bad weather
+Cons – not easy to travel to, few services on the island, not a place to be in bad weather.

-All of these are easily found on the map below.
+All 12 of the best Florida beaches are easily found on the map below.